Mram-ui/2024-25_GP_02/readme.md

   ```
   python app.py
   ```
+**In Terminal 1:**
+Once in the project directory, start the event processor by running:

+`python event_processor.py`

+**In Terminal 2:**
+Once in the project directory, start the Flask app by running:

+`python app.py`

+Both processes need to run simultaneously for the Flask application and event processor to work together.

   **3. Run the project:** Open the project folder on your computer and launch it using your local server or preferred development environment.